wp-pwa/wp-plugin/readme.txt

 == Screenshots ==

 == Changelog ==
 = 1.1.0 =
+* Change ssr and static queries to ssrUrl and staticUrl (static was causing problems with WP)
+* Encode urls (intialUrl and static) before sending them to the server

+= 1.1.0 =
 * Add excludes (use regexp to exclude urls from using WP PWA)
 * Send the current url to the WP PWA server to retrieve <head> fields